Buildings and Contents Insurance both come under the bracket of Home Insurance and can either be bought separately or as a combined policy.

 Some policies may have the option to include extras, to provide a more extensive type of cover to your property and belongings.
 These include, but are not limited to:

-This extra covers the cost of having to deal with an emergency including the costs of calling out a tradesman.
+This extra can cover the cost of having to deal with an emergency including the costs of calling out a tradesman.

-It usually covers the cost of labour and repairs up to a certain limit, and may include accommodation if the repairs you need require you to stay out of the property.
+It is designed to cover the cost of time, labour and materials up to a certain limit such as £1500 and can also include accommodation if you are required to stay out of the property.

-This extra covers the legal costs of claiming compensation following an accident, or even employment or neighbour disputes.
+This extra is designed to cover legal costs of claiming compensation following an accident, or even employment or neighbour disputes.

-The compulsory excess is set by the insurers but you can also add on a voluntary excess.
+The compulsory excess is set by the insurers, but you can also add on a voluntary excess.
 Although a voluntary excess can bring your premiums down it does mean that you will have to pay more in the event of a claim.

-You must always remember to add any voluntary excess on top of the compulsory excess as most people get caught out when they need to make claim and realise how much they then have to pay out.
+You must also remember to watch out for any voluntary excesses on top of the compulsory excess, as most people get caught out when they need to make claim and realise how much they are left to pay out.

-In most cases you won’t be responsible for the buildings insurance for flats, maisonettes or leasehold properties.
-This is usually either covered by the freeholder or it is sorted out by the management company.
-You will likely be contributing to the building insurance through maintenance fees or via the service charge.
-You will be responsible for checking this, and if it is not covered for mortgage purposes you will need to then get Buildings insurance.
+In most cases you won’t be responsible for the building insurance for flats, maisonettes or leasehold properties, this is usually either covered by the freeholder or management company.
+You will likely be contributing to the building insurance through maintenance fees or service charge.

-If the block of flats has a completely flat roof and you are the top floor flat, then you will likely need to get cover through a specialist insurer, even if it is a contents only policy, as you will not fit the eligibility criteria for most insurance policies.
+If the block of flats has a completely flat roof or is built of non-standard construction, then you will likely need to get cover through a specialist insurer, even if it is a content only policy, as the property will not fit the eligibility criteria for a standard insurance policy.

-If your property becomes damaged and is in need of repair, the insurer will usually arrange the repairs directly.
-They will often have their own preference of tradespeople that they use on a regular basis, saving you time on finding someone to repair the damage.
+If you are required to make a claim for the buildings side of the policy, the likelihood is the claim will be settled directly by the insurer, they will often have their own preference of tradespeople that they use on a regular basis, saving you time on finding someone to repair the damage.
 However, you can recommend a local tradesman if you would prefer this.

-If the contents of your property are damaged, the insurer will either pay out the full cost of the replacement (less any excess) or pay for the repairs.
+If the contents of your property are damaged, the insurer will either:

-Notifying your insurer as soon as you can after any damage or loss will make the process easier to complete.
-Making sure you give them as much information as you can will also help the process.
-You may be asked to supply photos of the damage or a police report if something was stolen.
+Notifying your insurer as soon as you can after any damage or loss will make the process easier to complete, remember to get a crime number in cases of theft and provide as much information as possible.

 To get more information or to speak to our expert team contact us on